The Rugby Group Benevolent Fund Limited

 Geographic Focus

-Projects must provide public benefit in areas around former or existing cement plants and quarries, specifically:
+Projects provided public benefit in areas around former or existing cement plants and quarries, specifically:

 • Rugby, Warwickshire